tanberry/learnings/gitmagic.md

 2. Go to the **Pull Request** tab.
 (There you should see a message about your recent push to the repo.)
 3. Click the **Compare & pull request**.
 4. On the PR page:
    a. provide a commit message (or keep the one you added when committing).
    b. change the commit title to match the directory destination for your changes.
 (Ex. `website/docs: commit message`.)
-     b. select at least two reviewers.
+   c. select at least two reviewers.
 6. Click  **Create pull request**.

 ## Cheatsheets